 - 3.1 An equality impact assessment has been completed with the following outcomes for functions, policies, procedures or strategies in relation to race, gender and disability and other relevant protected characteristics.
-This supports the Council's legal requirement to comply with the duty to assess and consult on relevant new and existing policies. - 3.2 The function, policy, procedure or strategy presented in this report was considered under the Corporate Equalities Impact Assessment process (EqIA) with the following positive outcome: - (i) The Winter Manual will have a list of priorities for snow clearing.
-It will include also include giving priority to clearing bus stops disabled parking bays and pedestrian crossing points (both designated pedestrian facilities, and at road junctions) to assist pedestrians, to complete the link between cleared footways and carriageways. - (ii) Publicity information on the Winter Service via, local media and www.pkc.gov.uk will recommend that members of the community should look out for vulnerable community members and see if they can provide any assistance to them.
+This supports the Council's legal requirement to comply with the duty to assess and consult on relevant new and existing policies. - 3.2 The function, policy, procedure or strategy presented in this report was considered under the Corporate Equalities Impact Assessment process (EqIA) with the following outcome: - (i) Assessed as relevant and actions taken to reduce or remove the following negative impacts: - There are finite resources which limit the amount of treatment which can be carried out. - (ii) Assessed as relevant and the following positive outcomes expected following implementation:

+- (iii) The Winter Manual will have a list of priorities for snow clearing.
+It will also include giving priority to clearing bus stops disabled parking bays and pedestrian crossing points (both designated pedestrian facilities, and at road junctions) to assist pedestrians, to complete the link between cleared footways and carriageways. - (iv) Publicity information on the Winter Service via, local media and www.pkc.gov.uk will recommend that members of the community should look out for vulnerable community members and see if they can provide any assistance to them.
 It will also emphasise that the Council needs the assistance and support of as many members of the community as possible in order to restore the roads and footways to a safe condition.